robtweed/mg-webComponents/TUTORIAL.md

 # Adding Dynamic Behaviour Using Hooks

-Whilst, within your WebComponent Assembly JSON definition, the *state* property allows you to apply state to a WebComponent, you may want to do more than that and invoke some more extensive logic.
+Although, within your WebComponent Assembly JSON definition, the *state* property allows you to apply state to a WebComponent, there may be times when you want to do more than that and invoke some more extensive logic.

 Take the previous example where the display was hidden when rendered.
 Let's imagine we then want